1925 Nicollet Avenue

 Introductions and announcements

-Updates from community law enforcement partners (police, probation, prosecutor), with time for questions and answers
+Updates from police and other law enforcement agencies, with time for questions and answers

 Neighborhood-related safety ideas and concerns: open discussion